 Just because that MRI of yours was deemed "normal" by your doctor does NOT always mean that your back and even leg pain isn't coming from that "normal" looking disc.
 This especially holds true if your supposedly normal MRI demonstrates a bulging disc that appears "black" on the T2 weighted MRI images.
-That is because you may have tears (annular tears) within your disc that are irritating the tiny pain nerves of the outer annulus, and they usually do NOT show up on MRI.
-Moreover, these annular tears have been shown to be the pain source in the majority of patients in whom suffer chronic pain .
+That is because you may have tears (annular tears) within your disc that are irritating the tiny pain nerves of the outer annulus, and these tears usually do NOT show up on MRI.
+Moreover, these annular tears have been shown to be the pain source in the majority of patients in whom suffer undiagnosed chronic pain .

-IDD occurs when the disc develops a rip or tear in the annulus fibrosis (i.e., develops a full thickness radial annular tear ) that bisects the disc from inside to outside and allows communication between the jello-like center [nucleus pulposus] and the nerve-infested periphery annulus fibrosis without the presence of any surface outpouching (in other words, no disc herniations.
+IDD occurs when the disc develops a posterior rip or tear in the annulus fibrosis (i.e., develops a full thickness radial annular tear ) that bisects the disc from inside to outside and allows communication between the jello-like center [nucleus pulposus] and the nerve-infested periphery annulus fibrosis without the presence of any surface outpouching (in other words, no disc herniations.
 If there is a disc herniation, then you have a "disc herniation" and not IDD).

 Fig.#5 The white arrows depict a full thickness radial annular tear within the L4/5 disc that in this case completely bisects the disc (there are many different flavors of annular tear).
 Note also that the disc above (the L3/4 disc) has a small tear in the outer fibers of the annulus (black arrow) that has not made it (yet) into the middle of the disc.
 This type of tear is called a 'rim lesion'.

 In order to understand how IDD may cause pain, you will need to know some basis disc anatomy.
 If you are a little shaky on disc anatomy, please visit my disc anatomy page before you proceed [here].